AleksaZatezalo/Impersonator-Shell/README.md

 ## Impersonator Shell?
 Why Bother?

 Most often users running a server on a Windows host will have the `SEImpersonatePriveledge` enabled by default.
 This means that security engineers who can obtain RCE on a windows server, can also obtain an administrative shell by abusing the server's`SEImpersonatePriveledge` by relying on known exploits.
 Instead of uploading Netcat and an exploit that abuse the `SEImpersonatePriveledge` security engineers can simply use the Impersonator shell.
+The Impersonator Shell uses native Windows API functions to grab a proccess token and impersonate the user running said proccess.
 In the event that the `SEImpersonatePriveledge` is disabled or the inbuilt exploit does not work, security engineers will get a non-administrative shell.
 The Impersonator shell can connect to a metasploit listener and be upgraded to a meterpreter shell.

 ## Contribution Guidelines